-- In [1] a combination of differential cryptanalysis with algebraic attacks against block ciphers was proposed. - All three proposed techniques (Attack-A, Attack-B and Attack-C) require Gröbner basis computations during the online phase of the attack. - This limitation prevented to apply the techniques to PRESENT-80 reduced to more than 16 rounds because then the computation time would exceed exhaustive key search.
+- In [AC09] a combination of differential cryptanalysis with algebraic attacks against block ciphers was proposed. - All three proposed techniques (Attack-A, Attack-B and Attack-C) require Gröbner basis computations during the online phase of the attack. - This limitation prevented to apply the techniques to PRESENT-80 reduced to more than 16 rounds.

-In this work we only perform Gröbner basis computations in a pre-computation (or offline) phase.
+Here we only compute Gröbner bases in a pre-computation phase.